kevinkahn/softconsole/docs/useagenotes.md

 * Keypad: mimics the KPL.
 Can support any number of buttons from 1 to 25 and will autoplace/autosize buttons in this range.
 Buttons may be colored as desired.
 Key types are:
     * ONOFF: linked to a device or scene and supports On, Off, FastOn, FastOff behaviors
     * ONBLINKRUNTHEN: linked to a program.
 Will blink to provide user feedback and will issue RunThen on program
+    * SETVAR: set the value of an ISY variable
     * Note: for scenes ONOFF will choose a device to use as a proxy for the state of the scene for purposes of the appearance of the button.
 Generally this will turn out to be some other switch or KPL button that is a controller for the scene.
 This can be overridden by supplying a specific device address or name to use as the proxy.
 * Clock: displays a clock formatted according to the OutFormat parameter using any of the underlying OS time formatting codes.
 The character size for each line can be set individually.
 If there are more lines in the format than character sizes the last size is repeated.
 Python standard formatting is at https://docs.python.org/2/library/time.html.
 Linux (RPi) supports a somewhat richer set of codes e.g. http://linux.die.net/man/3/strftime
 * Weather: uses Weather Underground to display current conditions and forecast.
 The location parameter is a WU location code - see their site for codes.
 To use this screen you must have a WU key which can be gotten for free for low volume use.